peter-duongGHub/T2A2/README.md

 - **Route Path**: ```/user/<int:user_id>```
 - **Required body/Header Data**: JWT required, JSON web token from logged in user required to update users
 -
-- **ON SUCCESS**: Returns message of user attributes to the view after updating user
+- **ON SUCCESS**: Returns message of user attributes to the view after updating user, with success code 200
 ![Update-Success](./docs/Create8.PNG)

 - **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the wrong JWT token was added and throws a HTTP error code 401 as unauthorised.